Polycystic Ovarian Syndrome at Texas Fertility Center of New Braunfels

 The benefits of exercise for women with PCOS are numerous as well.
 Insulin sensitivity is improved even in the absence of weight loss if exercise is performed regularly.
 Exercise contributes to a decrease in blood pressure, improves the cholesterol profile (increases HDL & lowers triglycerides), and decreases fasting glucose levels.
 It also increases the amount of calories you burn at rest and helps increase your lean mass.
 Dealing with PCOS can be frustrating, but there are interventions that do work, whether you are seeking pregnancy or just wanting to have a healthy life.

 If you are suffering from PCOS or other infertility problems and you’re in the San Antonio or New Braunfels area, Dr. Susan Hudson can help.
-Call Fertility Institute of Texas today to find out more.
+Call Texas Fertility Center of New Braunfels today to find out more.

 New Braunfels 830.608.8004